adventure on the border trails of Nepal and Tibet within the complete wilderness

-As soon as we have your Booking, with a specific program and more or less number in the group, we will release an invoice for a confirmation deposit as per following.
+As soon as we have your Booking, with a specific program and more or less number in the group, we will release an invoice of 400$ per person for the confirmation deposit.

 1. The final confirmation will require at least three months in advance of the tours commence with 50% of the tour payment.

 2. The final and total payment will require at least 25-days before the program commences.

 3. The banking transaction charges of each time payment will be needed to be borne by the sender, and a net amount of the total amount will require deposited in the company account.